craftcms/cms/docs/config-settings.md

 Since
 : Craft 1.0

-Whether Craft should specify the path using PATH_INFO or as a query string parameter when generating URLs that include “index.php”.
+Whether Craft should specify the path using PATH_INFO or as a query string parameter when generating URLs that include `index.php`.
 (See [Enabling PATH_INFO](https://craftcms.com/support/enable-path-info) for more info.)

 ```php
 'usePathInfo' => true,